tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 dvc push
 ```

-> **Info**: The files added with DVC should be Git-ignored, but adding with DVC will create .gitignore files automatically.
+> **Info**: The files added with DVC should be Git-ignored, but adding with DVC will automatically create .gitignore files.
 What Git tracks are references with a .dvc suffix (e.g. data/raw.dvc).
 Make sure you add and push the .dvc files to the Git remote at the end of this section.

 ### Modularize your Codebase